sprblm/devs-guide-to/content/posts/usable-resources-at-Mozfest22.md

 +++
-title = "A Dev's guide to synthesis at Mozfest22" date = "2021-12-07"
+title = "A Dev's guide to resources #1-#4 at Mozfest22" date = "2021-12-07"
 author = "Eriol Fox"
 cover = "mozfest22.png"
-description = "FILL DESCRIPTION TEXT"
+description = "A Dev's guide to resources #1-#4 at Mozfest22"
 +++

 Explainer text goes here